dkinzer/dkicker/README.md

 ```

 ###Step 2:###
-The deploy script can be used to deploy to you local web server.
+The deploy script can be used to deploy to your local web server.
 Copy config/env/local.example to config/env/local and edit for your environment.

 ```shell